RoManager-org/website/docs/Guides/inGame.md

 RoManager's in-game integration is an easy way to control your game from Discord, or via the API (coming soon).

+## Prerequisites
+* Your game must be either **Public**, or RoManager's bot account must be able to access it
+* HTTP requests must be on

 ## Getting your integration key
 Getting your game integration key is a very simple process.